takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 bottomRadius = 6360000
 ```

-The distance between the planet center and the bottom of the atmosphere, in meters.
+The distance in meters between the planet center and the bottom of the atmosphere.

 #### topRadius